+SECTION 1.
+Eligible Employees

 SECTION 1.1.
-Eligible Employees

-Employees who have been employed for at least twelve (12) months and who have worked at least 1,250 hours during the 12-month period immediately prior to requesting Extended Leave are eligible to request twelve (12) weeks of Extended Leave.
+Employees of the school/Board/management organization employed by the Board who have been employed for at least twelve (12) months and who have worked at least 1250 hours during the 12 month period immediately prior to requesting leave and are employed at a worksite where 50 or more employees are located within 75 miles of the worksite are eligible to take twelve (12) weeks of unpaid leave under FMLA.

 SECTION 1.2.
-Eligible Reasons for Extended Leave

-An eligible employee may request Extended Leave for one or more of the following reasons:
+An employee may request leave for one or more of the following reasons:

-- 1. Birth of a child and to care for the newborn child; - 2.
-Adoption or foster placement of a child with the employee; - 3.
-To care for the employee's spouse, son, daughter or parent, if that person has a serious health condition; - 4.
-Serious health condition of employee that prevents the employee from performing the job functions.
+1. Birth of a child and to care for the newborn child;

+2. Adoption or foster placement of a child with the employee;

+3. To care for the employee's spouse, son, daughter or parent, if that person has a serious health condition;

+4. Serious health condition of employee that prevents the employee from performing the job functions;